-I,

-complaint to WIDI of CIB.

-Athlete's signature: Date:

-Parent's/Guardian's signature: Date:

-(if the athlete is a minor or has a disability preventing him/her to sign this form, a parent or
+I, e WADA Prohibited List.
+I oping Organization (ADO) as exemption Committee) and to my TUE request and in the es.
+I understand that if I ever i) exercise my right of access my health information I must I understand and agree that it revoking my consent to be rule violation, where this is conformity with this consent Athlete's signature: Date: Parent's/Guardian's signature: Date: (if the athlete is a minor or has a disability preventing him/her to sign this form, a parent or